Tuesday, 24 April 2018

 A home equity line of credit—also known as a HELOC—can be a great personal finance tool.

 For homeowners who have equity in their property, a HELOC can be an affordable and convenient line of credit.
 But how does it work?

-To get a home equity line of credit, the property owner applies with a lender.
+First, property owner has to apply for a HELOC with a lender.
 The lender considers the property's market value and outstanding debts against the home, as well as the borrower's income, credit score, and other outstanding debt.

 Once approved, the borrower pays one-time fees for the transactions that can include the loan application, loan processing, appraisal, broker, and document processing.
 These are commonly referred to as the upfront closing costs.

 Typically, a bank may extend credit up to 80 percent of the home's value, minus the outstanding mortgage.
 For example, if a house appraises for $300,000, and the borrower has an outstanding $200,000 mortgage, a typical borrower may qualify for a $40,000 HELOC.